mickiedd/carnd_t1p5/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on 3 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, and alow with the neural network features, which provided a nice result.
+Ultimately I searched on 3 scales using RGB 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, and alow with the neural network features, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---